ScAGh112223/PhoneAndEmailRegexProj/README.md

 All usable inputs are in the test_main.py file

-Enter "pytest" in shell to test file
+Install pytest with pip install pytest and enter "pytest" in shell to test file